RESOURCES FOR

 Explore the wonderful and diverse world of plankton and get creative by making your very own plankton.
 Learn about how these (mostly) microscopic organisms survive in the big blue ocean and the vital role they play in the ocean’s food web.
 This activity is great for all ages.

-Grade Primary: Learners will test movement of objects, Learners will investigate materials through the senses
+Science Primary: Learners will test movement of objects, Learners will investigate materials through the senses.

-Grade 1: Learners will analyse daily and seasonal change in the environment, Learners will analyse interconnectiveness of living things and the environment
+Science 1: Learners will analyse daily and seasonal change in the environment, Learners will analyse interconnectiveness of living things and the environment.

-Grade 3: Learners will construct a structure in response to a design challenge
+Science 3: Learners will construct a structure in response to a design challenge.

-Grade 4: Learners will investigate a variety of local natural habitats
+Science 4: Learners will investigate a variety of local natural habitats.

-Grade 5: Learners will investigate how weather impacts daily life
+Science 5: Learners will investigate how weather impacts daily life.

-Grade 7: Learners will investigate factors that affect species adaptation and evolution
+Science 7: Learners will investigate factors that affect species adaptation and evolution.

-Grade 9: (GCO) Skills: Students will develop the skills required for scientific in technological inquiry, for solving problems, for communicating scientific ideas and results, for working collaboratively, and for making informed decisions
+Science 9: GCO – Students will develop the skills required for scientific in technological inquiry, for solving problems, for communicating scientific ideas and results, for working collaboratively, and for making informed decisions.

 Activity Length: <30 minutes